 Working one-on-one, IWC instructors, student volunteers, and college interns help the young writers get their words on the page and also encourage them to reflect upon the experiences they’ve written about, considering how what they’ve learned can make their dreams come true.

 A third—maybe the best of all—favorite thing is to be able to put a book in the hands of a young writer and watch his face light up as he opens it to find his own work inside.

 I Remember: Creative Writing by Indianapolis Youth is a collection of the stories and poems by the children attending our program at the St. Florian Youth Development Camp, the Concord Neighborhood Center, and LaPlaza’s Leadership Institute for Latino Youth.
 Reading them will take you from a chair in a beauty shop to a beach in Mexico; from Grandma’s kitchen to the Taj Mahal.
 You’ll plunge downward in a rollercoaster, paddle a canoe up a creek, and join in a Puerto Rico folk dance.
 Above all, you’ll hear these students’ voices—glorious young voices, full of hope for the future.

-Follow what's going on in the Summer of 2015 by reading the Building a Rainbow Blog- Kids Write about Their Lives.
+Follow what's going on in this Summer by reading the Building a Rainbow Blog- Kids Write about Their Lives.

 © Indiana Writers Center 2012